jerryhopper/bidentify-client/README.md

 __Bidentify__ ( *Pronounced: Bee-Eye-dentify* )

-The bidentify-client is a file identification utility-suite for detecting,finding and archiving usergenerated content for Bohemia Interactive games.
+The bidentify-client is a file identification utility used for detecting,finding and archiving usergenerated content for Bohemia Interactive games.
 The bidentity-client is part of the bidentity toolbox.

 The Bidentity toolbox consists of several parts.